Amazon CEO says job cuts will exceed 18,000 workers

 Amazon.com's layoffs will now impact more than 18,000 roles as part of a workforce reduction it previously disclosed, Chief Executive Andy Jassy said in a public staff note on Wednesday (Jan 4).

-The layoff decisions, which Amazon will communicate starting Jan 18, will largely impact the company's e-commerce and human-resources organizations, he said.
+The layoff decisions, which Amazon will communicate starting Jan 18, will largely impact the company's e-commerce and human-resources organisations, he said.

 The cuts amount to 6 per cent of Amazon's roughly 300,000-person corporate workforce and represent a swift turn for a retailer that recently doubled its base pay ceiling to compete more aggressively for talent.